-- 1. Under the MANAGEMENT SYSTEMS, the score for 2021 was 48.21% compared to 67.67% in 2020.
-There was an overall decline in the sub-indicators under Management Systems.
-Some Entities did not implement capacity development programmes for Procurement Officers and Internal Auditors to enable them to properly play their respective roles in the conduct of the procurement activities of Entities.
-However, evidence showed improvement in the complaints, Appeals and Disputes Mechanism sub-category.
-It means that some Entities received more complaints in 2021 than in 2020. - 2.
-The INFORMATION AND COMMUNICATION category recorded 47.22% in 2021 compared to 68.77% for 2020.
-There was a decline in the performance in all the three sub-categories.
-There was a decline in the engagement of Service Providers to improve their responsiveness which were the requirements of improving the Marketplace sub-category.
-Data gathered showed a decline in the use of the PPA Standard Tender Documents and the PPA website by some Entities. - 3.
-PROCUREMENT PROCESS which sought information on the Entities' knowledge of the procurement cycle recorded 63.31% in 2021 compared to 84.18% in 2020.
-All the indicators recorded a decline in performance.
-Posting of notices of contracts awarded on the PPA website still remains a challenge as well as informing the unsuccessful tenderers of the outcomes of the tender processes.
-Some Entities did not post their Procurement plans on PPA website, while others did not advertise their Tenders.
-These shortcomings work against increasing the levels of transparency associated with the award of contracts.

-4. The CONTRACT MANAGEMENT category looked at Entities' ability to follow through the performance of the contracts they awarded.
-The overall score was 55.71% in 2021 compared to the 2020 score of 73.35% indicating an overall decline for the category.
-Some Entities had issues with supervision of contracts as well as record keeping especially as related to management of their Stores.
+- 1. Under the MANAGEMENT SYSTEMS, the score for 2022 was 54.65% compared to 48.21% in 2021.
+Management provided the necessary support to the conduct of procurement in the Entities.
+Evidence gathered showed some improvement in the implementation of capacity development programmes for procurement officers and internal auditors to enable them to properly play their respective roles in the conduct of the procurement activities of Entities. - 2.
+The INFORMATION AND COMMUNICATION category recorded 60.56% in 2022 compared to 47.22% for 2021.
+There continued to be improvement in the engagement of the Service Providers to improve their responsiveness requirements of the Entities.
+Data gathered showed improvement in the use of the PPA Standard Tender Documents and Supplier Database on PPA website by the Entities.
+However, most Entities did not use GHANEPS and Internal Notice Boards for their procurement activities. - 3.
+The PROCUREMENT PROCESS, which sought information on the Entities' knowledge of the procurement cycle, recorded 76.67% in 2022 compared to 63.31% in 2021.
+All the indicators recorded an improvement in performance.
+Though the performance increased in 2022, some Entities did not post their procurement plans on the PPA website and did not also publish their Contract Award or inform unsuccessful tenderers of tendering outcomes.
+These shortcomings work against increasing the levels of transparency associated with the award of contracts. - 4.
+The CONTRACT MANAGEMENT category looked at Entities' ability to follow through the performance of the contracts they awarded.
+The overall score was 66.24% in 2022 compared to the 2021 score of 55.71%, indicating an overall improvement for the category.
+Though the Entities' performance improved in all the indicators under Contract Management, it was observed that the performance under the sub-categories of Supervision and Inventory Control and Disposal was low and needed to be worked at.
+Some Entities still had issues with records-keeping, especially as related to management of their Stores.
+There was also a decline in the supervision of projects.